 The police in certain countries used to have a reputation for ignoring – even encouraging – speeding drivers, but that’s no longer the case.
 Speed limits are rigorously enforced by patrols and cameras.

-The level of speeding that incurs a fine and how much those fines are is different in every country.
+The level of speeding that incurs a fine and how much they are is different in every country.
 Fines for minor offences can be as low as £20 and as much as £640.
 But those are just the ‘standard’ rates.

 Speeding fines in Finland and Switzerland are linked to the driver’s income and are essentially unlimited.
 And, in France, particularly egregious offences can result in the police confiscating your driving license, leaving you unable to drive.